bparanj/crystal/electronics/components/zener-diode.md

 4. Current flow direction

 This diagram would illustrate how the Zener diode maintains a constant voltage across itself and the load, even if the input voltage varies.

-Yes, there is a specialized diagramming language called "Circuit Diagrams" that is similar in concept to Mermaid diagrams, but specifically designed for drawing electronic circuits.
-It's not as widely known or integrated into markdown systems as Mermaid, but it serves a similar purpose for circuit design.

-One option for drawing circuit diagrams in a text-based format is CircuitikZ.
-CircuitikZ is a LaTeX package that allows you to describe circuits using a specialized syntax, and then renders them as vector graphics.

-If you're interested in creating a simple circuit diagram, I could demonstrate how to do it using an SVG, which we could display here.

-Yes, for drawing circuit diagrams, there's a widely-used standard called schematic diagrams.
-These are graphical representations of electronic circuit.

 PENDING